 January 25, 2022

-If you are a business owner, you may have noticed an increase in worker turnover.
 We are in the middle of something called the Great Resignation.
 But don’t fear because there is a simple and powerful way to turn the tables.
 Plan for the future success of your company with a great worker and community equity plan.
-Worker equity is a transformative tool that shows new hires that they are part of the success team, that when the company wins, they too will win.
+Worker equity is a transformative tool that shows new hires that they are part of the success team and that when the company wins, they, too, will win.

-But the employment trend that has developed over the last 2 years since the start of the pandemic has not aligned with these predictions and expectations.
+But the employment trend that has developed over the last two years since the start of the pandemic has not aligned with these predictions and expectations.
 Workers, seemingly unfazed, began to leave their jobs in droves in what is now known as the “Big Quit” or the “Great Resignation.”

 What caused this paradoxical economic behavior?